 I will raise both hands and admit that I was one of these young women.
 I begged my mother for a relaxer for years.
 She finally gave in and approved for me to get a relaxer once I turned sixteen.
 All my friends already had their hair relaxed, but my hair was always braided or worn out in an afro.
 I specifically recall wearing my hair out my freshman year of high school when a classmate laughed and referred to my hair as “pubes”–yes, pubic hair!
 I was incredibly insecure.
 Since I couldn’t get a relaxer as yet, I sought refuge with the temporary fix of my scorching hot flat iron.

-However, by about 2010 to 2011 there was a shift in the paradigm of black hair and beauty.
-Women began chopping off their relaxed hair, known as the “big chop”, to start fresh in growing out their natural hair.
-Many of them never having been acquainted with what their natural hair texture is like.
-By this time, I was near my sixteenth birthday so guess what I decided to do…I decided to NOT relax my hair and to remain natural!
-It was electrifying to see women who looked like me embrace their natural beauty and I was grateful toward my mother for not allowing me to destroy mine.
+However, around 2010 there was a shift in the paradigm of black hair and beauty.
+Women began chopping off their relaxed hair, known as the “big chop,” to start fresh in growing out their natural hair.
+Many of them were never acquainted with their natural hair texture.
+By this time, I was near my sixteenth birthday and I decided NOT to relax my hair.
+It was electrifying to see women who look like me embrace their natural beauty and I was grateful toward my mother for not allowing me to destroy mine.

 My hair is such a part of me and my journey as a young black woman.
 One of past insecurities, lessons learned, and pride.
 I proudly embrace every kink, curl & coil and wouldn’t have it any other way.
 I love ALL of me…the natural unaltered me.